GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 and your operating system.
 In turn, this means the Heapster commands in your SAW script and the proofs in your Coq file may also be dependent on how and where the bitcode is generated.
 If you find an incompatibility, please report it.
-For all other examples, the binary code has been provided already to avoid incompatibilities.
+For all other examples byond this simple tuorial file, the binary code has been provided already to avoid incompatibilities.

 #### 2. Run the SAW interpreter with Heapster